-The University of Colorado Denver’s Highly Effective School Libraries certificate prepares school librarians who are not endorsed as a certified school librarian with the knowledge and skills necessary to establish a safe, inclusive and respectful learning environment for a diverse population of students.
-This certificate aims to increase a demonstrated focus around the school library program using data to impact student achievement.
-Additionally, it will update current librarians’ skills based on the Colorado State Library’s competencies for highly effective school library programs.
+The University of Colorado Denver’s Highly Effective School Libraries certificate prepares school librarians who are not endorsed as a certified school librarian with the knowledge and skills necessary to establish an inclusive learning community that ensures students have the ability to find, evaluate, create and communicate information.
+This certificate will update current librarians’ skills based on the Colorado State Library’s competencies for highly effective school library programs.

 You will be prepared to: